Advanced-computer-lab-2024/Beyond-Borders/README.md

 - **Hassle-Free Booking**:
   Book flights, hotels, and transportation directly within the app through trusted third-party integrations—quick, secure, and without redirects.

-- **Budget-Friendly Recommendations**:
-  Receive activity suggestions tailored to your remaining budget after booking flights and accommodations, including transportation costs for stress-free planning.

 - **Discover Hidden Gems**:
   Explore unique activities, museums, and historical places, complete with ticket prices and step-by-step directions.

 - **Instant Notifications**:
   Stay informed with real-time alerts for your upcoming bookings, events, and activities via in-app notifications and email updates.

-- **Expert Tour Guides & Custom Itineraries**:
+- **Expert Tour Guides**:
-  Access expert-guided tours or create your own personalized itineraries with detailed activity breakdowns for a tailored adventure.
+  Access expert-guided tours with detailed activity breakdowns for a tailored adventure.

 - **Exclusive In-App Gift Shop**:
   Shop for products and locally sourced items directly from our app to create lasting memories of your trip.